malone00edu/project_3/README.md

 RUNNING THE CODE:

-In a linux environment, call 'make' in the terminal which has the files are stored.
+In a linux environment, compile the program by calling 'make' in this folder terminal.
 Simply start the server with ./server portnumber.
 If you have your own client feel free to use it, or use the one provided in this folder.

 example)
 ./server 16000